-Applicants must supply transcripts, a letter of recommendation, and a completed application form (found in the links below) by February 19, 2020.
+Applicants must supply transcripts, a letter of recommendation, and a completed application form (found in the links below) for consideration.

 Employees or children of employees at WCMA supplier member companies may apply for the WCMA Cheese Industry Supplier Student Scholarship.
 Three students will receive scholarship awards of $3,000 each.

 Preference for both scholarship awards will be given to candidates pursuing degrees and careers connected to the dairy industry.
 Well-qualified candidates will be currently attending a college, university, or technical school in the United States, or registered to attend a qualifying school.